-Kirkleatham Museum will showcase a powerful celebration of our region’s steel and industrial heritage.
+Kirkleatham Museum is proud to showcase a powerful celebration of our region’s steel and industrial heritage.

-Launching on April 5h 2019, this interactive exhibition is the culmination of 12 months of community engagement and research, showcasing stories, artefacts and pictures from real people who worked and lived in the steel industry and community.
+This interactive exhibition is the culmination of many months of community engagement and research, showcasing stories, artefacts and pictures from real people who worked and lived in the steel industry and community.

 “Teesside’s Heritage has been created by the thousands who worked in our Iron and Steel Industry for 160 years.
 Steel Stories enables our young people and future generations to understand why Iron and Steelmaking will always be so important to this area.”
 Tony Poynter, former Union Branch Secretary.